tuxd3v/ats/README.md

-# fanctl
+# ATS - Active Thermal Service

-Active Fan Thermal tool, to Control Processor Temperature on RockPro64 Single Board Computer,
+Active Fan Thermal Service tool, to Control Processor Temperature on RockPro64 Single Board Computer,

 But Could be adapted to other boards too..
 This tool is system Agnostic.

 The Control is Made via SysFS, based in the Lua Scripting Language.
-You can Adapt the file fanctl, if you want( its configured  for RockPro64 )
+You can Adapt the file ats, if you want( its configured  for RockPro64 )

 ### Characteristics: